dalogue1/PicoDVI-N64_PCB/README.md

 The zip for the Gerber Files is provided.

-The [HISPEEDIDO flex cable](https://www.aliexpress.us/item/3256805571419579.html?spm=5261.ProductManageOnline.0.0.33212ddbdJ53Tz&gatewayAdapt=glo2usa4itemAdapt) is available for $12 (free shipping) from AliExpress
+The [HISPEEDIDO flex cable](https://www.aliexpress.us/item/3256805571419579.html?spm=5261.ProductManageOnline.0.0.33212ddbdJ53Tz&gatewayAdapt=glo2usa4itemAdapt) is available for $12 (free shipping) from AliExpress.